ping-luo/ping-luo.github.io/_pages/press.md

 ---
 layout: archive
+title:  "Press"
 permalink: /press/
-title: "Press"
 author_profile: true
-redirect_from:
-  - /press
 ---

+> this is a test page for Press.